Why is My SD Card Not Working?

 • Format error after inserting the card into PC.
 Either Computer will prompt a box asking you to format the SD card.

 These are a few of the most common signs that say that your SD card is damaged.
-However, there are a few complex and not so often memory card errors.
+However, there are a few complex and not-so-often memory card errors.
 Which are:

 • CRC errors while copying data from/to a memory card.